HPWebdeveloper/laravel-failed-jobs/README.md

 Remote mode enables access to the main application from a separate Laravel application, hosted on a distinct URL address, in both local and production environments.

-As you correctly understood, it's important to note that the Laravel-Failed-Jobs package focuses solely on enhancing the visualization of failed jobs and does not offer managing of faild jobs or the comprehensive set of robust features found in Laravel Horizon.
+As you correctly understood, it's important to note that the Laravel-Failed-Jobs package focuses solely on enhancing the visualization of failed jobs and does not offer managing of failed jobs or the comprehensive set of robust features found in Laravel Horizon.

 ## I - Installation (basic mode):
 If you have already installed Laravel Horizon, you can still install Laravel-Failed-Jobs without any conflict.